Ilma Urrutia

-Ilma Julieta Urrutia Chang (born c.
-1962) is a Guatemalan model and beauty queen who was the Guatemala's national representative for the major beauty pageants in 1984.
+Ilma Julieta Urrutia Chang (born 9 July 1962) is a Guatemalan model and beauty queen who was Guatemala's national representative for the major beauty pageants in 1984.

 Ilma competed in Miss Universe 1984 in Miami, Florida, where she placed as a semi-finalist.
 Later on in the year, she joined Miss International in Yokohama, Japan, where she brought home Guatemala's first major beauty pageant title as Miss International 1984.